Blog

 The Capillus 272 had only one clear design difference and one clear guarantee difference.
 Design: it had 48 more pulsed laser diodes (272 diodes) than the LaserCap (224 diodes) and was supposedly more effective because of the extra diodes.

 In my experience, this is simply untrue.
-As you will see below-- and as many people have discovered first hand--
+As you will see below– and as many people have discovered first hand– more lasers are

 Guarantee: the Capillus 272 has NO moneyback guarantee.
 All sales are final.
 Compare that against the LC Pro LaserCap that has a one year moneyback guarantee.